antrea-io/antrea/docs/design/windows-design.md

 <img src="../assets/hns_integration.svg" width="600" alt="HNS Integration">

-SNAT based on OpenFlow is needed to make sure the containers can access the external address.
-The SNATed address is using the IP configured on the OVS bridge.
-Some additional OpenFlow entries are installed to assist in identifying and forwarding the external traffic.
+Windows NetNat is configured to make sure the Pods can access external addresses.
+The packet from a Pod to an external address is firstly output to antrea-gw0, and then SNAT is performed on the Windows host.
+The SNATed packet enters OVS from the OVS bridge interface and leaves the Windows host from the uplink interface directly.

 Antrea implements the Kubernetes ClusterIP Service leveraging OVS.
 Pod-to-ClusterIP-Service traffic is load-balanced and forwarded directly inside the OVS pipeline.
 And kube-proxy is running